 Make Your Life Easier

-We highly recommend the use of quick drains for both the engine and gearbox, such as the popularly regarded Fumoto engine oil valves, or the Curtis and Saf-Air valves (both shown in their lock-open positions below).
+We highly recommend the use of quick drains for both the engine and gearbox (if equipped), such as the popularly regarded Fumoto engine oil valves, or the Curtis and Saf-Air valves (both shown in their lock-open positions below).
 Aside from simply being easier, quick drains often have the following benefits:

 - The ease of use encourages aircraft owners to properly do maintenance, at the specified intervals.
 There’s less of a tendency to procrastinate because “it’s too hard”.

 - They reduce wear and potential thread damage from removing and installing drain plugs.
-Mistakes can and do happen, but with the quick valve you’ll install it once and be done.
+Cross-threading mistakes can and do happen, but with the quick valve you’ll install it once and be done.

 - They resolve access issues.
-Where drain plugs ‘buried’ behind other components and cowlings might require disassembly to get tools to it, the quick valve only needs finger access (and sometimes even less, like a small piece of metal tubing) to reach the handle.
+Where traditional drain plugs can become ‘buried’ behind other components and cowlings that might require disassembly to get tools to it, the quick valve only needs finger access (and sometimes even less, like a small piece of metal tubing) to reach the handle.

 - They dramatically reduce mess.
-Valve with nipples and a short piece of hose can be drained directly into old oil containers without the need for a messy drain pan, or the wind catching those trickles and sending oil spraying across your engine compartment.
-And because they are valves, you can more easily open them to do changes while the oil is hot, and you can temporarily turn them off to switch bottles!
+Combined with a short piece of hose, fluids can be drained directly into old oil containers without the need for a messy drain pan, or the wind catching those trickles and sending oil spraying across your engine compartment.
+And because they are valves, you can more easily open them to do changes while the oil is hot, and you can temporarily turn them off to switch collection containers when full!

 Maintenance on a prop needs to carefully follow the manufacturer’s guidelines and recommendations, and we should emphasize that this potentially becomes a gray area if you have an SLSA PPC, depending on what the propeller manufacturer actually qualifies as “maintenance” versus “repair”.
 Call or visit the manufacturer’s website to obtain the details on your particular propeller’s characteristics, and the processes for performing minor maintenance to it when chips and nicks occur (or when the propeller should be replaced, if bad enough).
-As some examples:
+A couple of examples include:

-As for repair materials… Well, you’ll most often hear old-school folks discuss a mixture of baking soda and Super Glue for such repairs.
+As for repair materials… Well, you’ll most often hear old-school pilots discuss a mixture of baking soda and Super Glue for such repairs.
 We DO NOT recommend this solution as a general approach.
-The reason is simple: cyanoacrylate formulas are susceptible to a wide array of compromises in strength depending on exposure to heat, moisture, and various chemicals.
+The reason is simple: cyanoacrylate formulas are susceptible to a wide array of compromises in strength depending on the environment and long term exposure to heat, moisture, and various chemicals.
 Don’t believe us?
 Just take a look at the link to the Permabond data sheet below… even the manufacturer recognizes this.
 Our props are exposed to too many varying factors, and we don’t think it’s the best option.
-We only list the solution here because some manufacturers still have it as an acceptable alternative, and some folks will refuse to budge from the old adhesives no matter what the facts say.
+We only list the solution here because some manufacturers in fact still have it as an acceptable alternative, and some folks will refuse to budge from the old adhesives no matter what the facts say.

 We must emphasize that a.) there are various formulations of cyanoacrylate, and b.) this solution is not appropriate for all composite blades.
 Some composites are built with more flexibility, and need a proper adhesive that flexes with the superstructure.